Madness (1980 film): Plot

 (Note: this is the plot to the edited version, the unedited version has several more sex scenes.)

 Joe escapes from prison by scaling down a wall.
 To steal a car, he hits a guy with a rock.
 Another older man sees him, and attacks Joe with a pitchfork.
 Joe fights him and eventually knocks him out also, then picks up the pitchfork and kills the unconscious older man.
 He drives off.

 In an interesting version of social hacking, Joe meets an old man on the side of the road and gets the old man to tell him everything about a nearby house (when the owners are home, when they are not, when the man goes hunting) by claiming to be an insurance salesman.
 He drives near the house, hides the car, and breaks into the house.
 Hearing a car approach, he leaves.

 Liliana, her sister Paola, and her husband Sergio arrive, set up, and have dinner.
 Sergio and Paola argue, but it is only to throw Liliana off the track, as they are having an affair.
 Paola asks Sergio when they will have sex, but Sergio wants to go hunting in the morning.

 The next morning, Sergio goes off to hunt with a shotgun, Liliana goes into town to do the shopping, and Paola sets out a chair to sunbathe.
 Joe sneaks up on her, knocks her out, and carries her inside.
 Then he begins digging under the fireplace.

 When Paola wakes up, Joe forces her to start digging.
 When Liliana comes back, her ties her up with Paola.
-When Sergio comes back, he forces him to dig for awhile, then reveals to Liliana that Paola and Sergio are having an affair.
+When Sergio comes back, he forces him to dig for a while, then reveals to Liliana that Paola and Sergio are having an affair.
 Joe forces Paola and Sergio to have sex by aiming a shotgun at them, then tries to seduce Liliana.
 Paola makes a plan with Sergio to rush Joe while he is doing this.
 They try it, but Joe gets to the shotgun first and shoots them both.
 He then asks Liliana to run away with him.
 When he goes to check the car, he leaves the shotgun behind.
 Liliana picks it up and shoots Joe in the back.
 Freeze frame, Fini.